Neural Galerkin Normalizing Flow for Transition Probability Density Functions of Diffusion Models: Introduction

-Another stream of research has focused on deriving a system of ordinary differential equations (ODEs) to describe the time evolution of the parameters of the neural network that represents the solution of a PDE \cite{BRUNA2024112588}.
-By time integration of the ODE, the model learns the causal dependence on the time variable.
-These techniques, known as Neural Galerkin schemes, can efficiently solve parametric PDEs characterized by a slow decay of the Kolmogorov n-width, such as advection-dominated problems.
-In a related study, \cite{doi:10.1137/20M1344986} uses the Wasserstein gradient flow structure of the FP equation to formulate a similar system of ODEs.
+In this work, we follow a different approach, known as Neural Galerkin \cite{BRUNA2024112588}.
+It consists of deriving a system of ordinary differential equations (ODEs) to describe the time evolution of the parameters of the neural network that represents the solution of a PDE \cite{BRUNA2024112588}.
+By time integration of the ODE, the model learns the causal dependence on the time variable and can efficiently solve parametric PDEs characterized by a slow decay of the Kolmogorov n-width, such as advection-dominated problems and FP equations.
+We mention, in particular, the work \cite{doi:10.1137/20M1344986}, which uses the Wasserstein gradient flow structure of the FP equation to formulate a similar system of ODEs.
 However, this method is not explicitly designed to solve the FP equation for the parametric TPDF, and is tested on a class of SDEs featuring a constant diffusion coefficient and drift induced by the gradient of a potential function.

 Building on these ideas, we develop a general framework for training Normalizing Flow-based models according to the Dirac-Frenkel variational principle, yielding Neural Galerkin Normalizing Flow (NGNF) architectures.
 The generative model learns parametrically, with respect to the location of the Dirac delta distribution, the TPDF of the FP equation.
-To address the degeneracy of the TPDF at initial time, we propose to use a time-dependent source distribution in the Normalizing-Flow construction, which corresponds to the law of a scaled Brownian motion starting at the same value at which the Dirac delta is placed.
+Similar to \cite{zeng2026operatorlearningsolvingfokkerplanck}, to address the degeneracy of the solution at the initial time, we propose to use a time-dependent source distribution in the Normalizing-Flow construction.
+However, we choose the source density to be the TPDF associated with discretizing the SDE using a single step of the Euler-Maruyama numerical scheme, which can be expressed in closed form.
 The Normalizing Flow is then forced to be the identity at initial time.
 This allows one to obtain a solution that accurately captures how the initial density propagates during the first portion of the time integration interval.

 The methodology presented in this paper addresses the limitations associated with PINN-based Temporal Normalizing Flows by incorporating two adaptive steps.
 First, the architecture of the Normalizing Flow is tailored to the specific initial condition.
 Second, by using a Neural Galerkin framework, we can easily build a sampling measure sequentially in time using the currently available solution, thus avoiding unnecessary adaptive loops over the whole space-time domain and pre-training of an initial sampling measure.